mnusrat786/help-forge/README.md

-# 🤝 Community Help Hub
+# 🤝 Help-Forge

 A collaborative Reddit app that transforms communities into supportive ecosystems where members can offer help, request assistance, and share valuable resources.
 Created for the **Reddit × Kiro Community Games Hackathon 2025**.

 ## 🌟 Overview

-Community Help Hub is an interactive Devvit application that fosters meaningful community engagement through three core pillars of collaboration.
+Help-Forge is an interactive Devvit application that fosters meaningful community engagement through three core pillars of collaboration.
 The app creates a dedicated space within Reddit posts where community members can connect, support each other, and build stronger relationships through mutual aid and resource sharing.

 The experience centers around real-time community interaction with persistent data storage, ensuring that every contribution becomes part of the community's growing knowledge base.
 Users engage through an intuitive tabbed interface that categorizes different types of community support, making it easy to find relevant help or contribute expertise.